 Zinc has been proven to reduce the activity of coronavirus and may prevent its entry into our cells while reducing its power.
 Zinc has proven powerful in fighting off regular influenza and the common cold as well.
 The suggested dosage for zinc is about 15mg – 30mg daily.

-Vitamin C has shown great promise in inhibiting inflammatory reactions and is thought to be very effective against Covid19 virus as well.
+Vitamin C has shown great promise in inhibiting inflammatory reactions and is thought to be very effective against viruses as well.
 Several clinical trials have found that vitamin C shortens the frequency, duration and severity of the virus that causes the common cold (a type of corona virus) and the incidence of pneumonia.
 Vitamin C can be taken in reasonably high doses as any excess is washed out of the body.
-In Wuhan China, a high dose vitamin C study is actually being conducted against Covid19 right now, but results are not in yet.
-This is a brand of liposomal vitamin C that seems to be more well absorbed than most types.

 Eat Other Immune-Boosting Nutrients: